 Applicants seeking full admission to the program must meet one of the following requirements:

-- Both a baccalaureate degree from an accredited postsecondary educational institution in the subject area that the individual intends to teach with a grade point average of at least a 2.5 on a 4.0 point scale, and five (5) years of professional experience
+• Hold a baccalaureate degree from a regionally accredited institution with a major in the subject area or related field in which the candidate wants to teach and an overall GPA of at least 2.50 on a 4.00 scale, and five years of professional experience;

-Transition to Teaching Course Fee Information 2022-2023
+Transition to Teaching Tuition Information 2023-2024

 Non-Franklin College Graduate